-On December 8, 1994, the Compensation Committee of the Board of Directors approved grants of Performance Units effective January 2, 1995, under Company's Long-Term Plan for the 1995-1998 Award Cycle to various key employees of the Company, including the chief executive officer and three of the four most highly compensated executive officers.
-Pursuant to these grants, the chief executive officer and the named executives received the following: Donald E. executive officer and the named executives received the following: Graham, 6,402 Performance Units; Alan G. Spoon, 5,394 Performance Units; Richard M. Smith, 4,392 Performance Units; and G. William Ryan, 4,392 Performance Units.
+On December 8, 1994, the Compensation Committee of the Board of Directors approved grants of Performance Units effective January 2, 1995, under Company's Long-Term Plan for the 1995-1998 Award Cycle to various key employees of the Company, including the chief executive officer and the executive officers named in the table on page 13.
+Pursuant to these grants, the chief executive officer and the named executives received the following: Donald E. Graham, 6,402 Performance Units; Alan G. Spoon, 5,394 Performance Units; Richard M. Smith, 6.402 Richard M. Smith, 4,392 Performance Units; G. William Ryan, 4,392 Performance Units; John B. Morse, Jr., 2,168 Performance Units; Martin Cohen, 1,318 Performance Units; and Beverly R. Keil, 1,236 Performance Units.
 Each Performance Unit has a nominal value of \$100.
 The number of Units awarded is determined with reference to an individual's Plan grade.
 The payout opportunity for Mr. Ryan will be based on the financial performance of the Post-Newsweek Stations division as compared to that of a group of peer companies.
 The payout opportunity for Mr. Smith will be based on the achievement of financial performance targets for Newsweek, Inc. The payout opportunities for Messrs.
-Graham and Spoon are based on the simple average of the earned payouts for the major operating divisions of the Company (66.6% weighting), and the Company's total shareholder return during the Award Cycle compared to total shareholder returns of peer companies (33.3% weighting).
-Inasmuch as the Performance Unit awards did not become effective until January 2, 1995, they relate to 1995 compensation awards and will be treated as such in the Proxy Statement for the 1996 Annual Meeting of Stockholders.
+Graham, Spoon, Morse and Cohen and for Ms. Keil are based on the simple average of the earned payouts for the major operating divisions of the Company (66.6% weighting), and the Company's total shareholder return during the Award Cycle compared to total shareholder returns of peer companies (33.3% weighting).